Isaa-c/Smart-Automated-Parking-System/README.md

-**Smart Parking System using Ultrasonic Sensors**
-This project presents a Smart Automated Parking System designed using Arduino Uno and simulated on Tinkercad/Wokwi.
+**Smart Parking System using Ultrasonic Sensors**:This project presents a Smart Automated Parking System designed using Arduino Uno and simulated on Tinkercad/Wokwi.
 It detects the availability of parking spots using ultrasonic sensors, displays the status on an LCD screen, controls a servo motor gate, and uses a buzzer for alerts.

-**Problem Statement**
+**Problem Statement:**
 Traditional parking systems are inefficient and time-consuming.
 Drivers often waste time looking for parking spots, leading to congestion.
 This project addresses the need for an innovative, automated system that can detect parking availability in real-time and control gate access accordingly.

 ** Objectives**